Code-Institute-Submissions/SteveMontgomery55-Ms-Devine-Lake-Milestone_AprReusb/README.md

 ***Intrigue/Gallery***\
 Images can easily be removed, replaced or just rearranged to keep the site current and fresh.\
 ***Obsession/Biography***\
-Images can easily be changed abd the biography added to as and when the work increases. \
+Images can easily be changed and the biography added to as and when the work increases. \
 ***Thirst/Contact***
 The image can be changed and the services offered can be changed, deleted or added to.